shanmushivan/Python-Flask-LoginRegistration/README.md

 # Python-Flask-LoginRegistration
-A Flask web login and registration application with article add, edit and delete
+A Flask web app - login and registration application with article add, edit and delete